-The City of Sioux Center adopted two budget amendment during fiscal year.
-The total amendment increased budget disbursements by \$6,328,065.
-The increase was due to additional expenditures in Public Works for additional projects being completed.
-Community and Economic Development increase was due to a development agreement with the Sioux Center Community School District that were entered into during fiscal 2021.
-Capital Projects had additional cost for two new projects that were added in Fiscal 2021 (Green Space Development and Trail Extensions) and the Highway 75 Enhancement project.
-Total disbursements in Capital Projects and Debt Service exceeded the amended budget in fiscal year 2021.
+The City of Sioux Center adopted one budget amendment during fiscal year.
+The total amendment increased budget disbursements by \$1,329,000.
+The increase was due to additional expenditures in Public Safety for additional staff.
+Cultural and Recreation expenditures increased due to the timing of a park project that was supposed to be completed in 2019.
+The Community and Economic Development increase was due to additional development agreements that were entered into during fiscal 2020.
+Total disbursements did exceed the amended budget in fiscal year 2020.